 It’s not often that I discover that something I’m doing is considered to be ‘on trend.’
-So I am thrilled to report that according to the World Travel Market (WTM) Global Trends Report 2016, launched by Euromonitor in London last week, ‘wellness in the wilderness in Africa’ is considered to be an up and coming thing.
+So was thrilled when the World Travel Market (WTM) Global Trends Report 2016 stated that ‘wellness in the wilderness in Africa’ is considered to be an up and coming thing.

 According to the WTM team: